dimdots/Fat-Tail-Risk-Assessor/02_framework_knowledge.md

 This matters for how assessments land.
 The sponsor's prior is likely "most of our IT projects turn out fine" — and statistically that is correct.
 The job of a risk assessor is not to predict failure but to identify whether *this specific project* has the attributes that put it in the catastrophic tail rather than the benign middle.

-Flyvbjerg's 2026 paper names two root causes for IT's uniqueness:
+2026 paper names two root causes for IT's uniqueness:

 - **Bespokeness:** Almost every enterprise IT project is a custom build, which defeats the modularity that protects other categories.
 Each new project starts at zero rather than assembling proven components.
 - **"Think-fast" decision making:** The temptation to commit before the problem is truly understood, because software feels malleable in a way that concrete does not.
 Reversibility is assumed and turns out to be false.